scribe-security/docs/docs/guides/enforcing-sdlc-policy.md

 ## Context match fields

 Context match fields is a set of labels supported by all rules.
-These labels add requirements on the origin or the subject of the provided evidence considered for compliance.
+These labels strictly define a criteria to choose the evidence that will be passed to the rule evaluation.

 Using these fields allows you to set different compliance requirements for different layers of your supply chain.
 <!-- For full label fields list see **[environment-context](https://tbd)** section. -->